imadevguyanand/TodoNote/Readme.md

     Ex: if APP_PORT_PREFIX=57 then your application will be on localhost:57080

     # Directory you want the logs, sessions, cache and views to go in
-    export MOUNT_DIR= path to your mount folder (if it doesn't exist the set-up script will create it).
+    create a folder any where on your machine and give the path to the folder export MOUNT_DIR= path to your mount folder

     # Path to this project root,
     export APP_DIR= path to the project on your local machine.